Additional Policies and Procedures

 The annual security and fire report is available online (http://wichita.edu/annualsecurityreport).
 Review safety and crime prevention information in addition to daily crime logs and crime statistics at the police website (http://wichita.edu/police).

 Wichita State cares about the well-being of all members of the campus community.
-The Care Team applies a multidisciplinary approach to assisting students in need.
-More information may be found at the Care Team website (http://wichita.edu/CARE).
+The Care Team assesses student concerns and intervenes in a manner intended to promote the success and safety of individual students as well as that of the entire campus community.
+To submit a concern or learn more about the Care Team visit (http://wichita.edu/CARE).

 Wichita State University is committed to provide a tobacco-free environment for the health, well-being and safety of university students, employees and visitors; accordingly, Wichita State University is a tobacco-free campus.